Dedicated to the memory of Michelle H. Fox.

 Growth Statistics

-In the organization's report on the growth statistics of the UPCI from 1945 through 1999, it is interesting that the UPCI compared its statistics with the Assembly of God instead of with with other Apostolic churches.
+In the organization's report on growth statistics from 1945 through 1999, it is interesting that the UPCI compared its statistics with the Assembly of God instead of with with other Oneness churches.
 How does their growth compare to the PAW or ALJC?
 Below are some details of the report.
+On March 18, 2024, the UPCI claimed an estimate of one million constituents for the first time, a questionable figure based only upon a Fall 2023 survey from 549 senior pastors.
+At the same time, combined attendance from all churches is estimated at only 475,000 for regular weekly attendance, with a typical weekly attendance of just 67.
+For years I have pointed out that they never reached one million members in North America and I still stand by this today.
+Again, they compared themselves to the AoG.

 In 1945 the UPC had 521 churches and as of 1999 they had 3892.
 From 1998 to 1999 they added 31 churches, which was an .8% growth.
 (This is the net amount after subtracting the churches which closed or left the organization from the new ones which started.)
 This is certainly not an indicator of the 'enormous' growth some members claim.
 The truth is that in 2008, 2009 and 2010 they actually had losses.
 According to their records, on the average 147 new churches are added each year and 101 churches close or leave the UPCI.
 According to the official web site of the UPCI, they now have 3876 churches (down from 1999 figures), with an estimated constituency of 600,000.
 (These are all North America figures.)
 In a 1978 mention in The Oregonian newspaper, it stated the UPC had about 350,000 members in 2550 churches.